Goose39/virtual-sportsbook/README.md

 <br>
 Blown up your bankroll?
 Dont stress, just click the RESET BALANCE button that will appear where you balance used to be.
 Your account will be reloaded with another $1000.

+## User Accounts
+You are more than welcome to create you own betting account to place bets.
+Alternatively you can login with the deom account below: <br>
+Username: Demo <br>
+Password: Demo@1234

 ## Technology
 Frontend/Client was built using React and the API built with NodeJS and PostgreSQL.
 Want more information about the backend?
 Checkout the [API Documentation](https://github.com/Goose39/virtual-sportsbook-api)